learnpoint/developer-handbook/javascript.md

 ## Happy Path

-Left align the main flow and indent exceptions:
+Main flow should be left aligned.
+Indent the exceptions:

 ```js
 // GOOD: